Basket asparagus fern

 Legal requirements

-- Basket asparagus fern is a restricted invasive plant under the Biosecurity Act 2014.
+- Basket asparagus fern is a category 3 restricted invasive plant under the Biosecurity Act 2014.

-- At a local level, each local government must have a biosecurity plan that covers invasive plants and animals in its area.
-This plan may include actions to be taken on certain species.
+- Each local government must have a biosecurity plan that covers invasive plants in its area.
+This plan may include actions to be taken on basket asparagus fern.
 Some of these actions may be required under local laws.
-Contact your local government for more information.
+Contact local government for more information.

 Further information